10yard/dkafe/readme.md

  - A custom lightweight version of WolfMAME built specifically for Donkey Kong.
  - A rom patcher that will automatically generate hacked roms from the many included patch files.
  - LUA scripts to interface MAME with the frontend.
- - Donkey Kong hacks made by me for use with the DKAFE frontend: DK Lava Panic, DK Who and the Daleks, DK Pies Only, DK Springs Only, DK Rivets Only and DK Barrels Only.
+ - Donkey Kong hacks made by me for use with the DKAFE frontend: DK Lava Panic, DK Shooter, DK Who and the Daleks, DK Pies Only, DK Springs Only, DK Rivets Only and DK Barrels Only.
  - MAME plugins to add functionality to some of my rom hacks and also provide a coaching mode.

 ### The frontend does not include: